 Fiona Broome, Featured in…

-Note: I’d would prefer journalists focus on my decades of innovative research related to apparently “haunted” places, rather than deriding the Mandela Effect… which they clearly don’t understand, or are overlooking the context of its origins.
+Note: I would prefer journalists focus on my decades of innovative research related to apparently “haunted” places, rather than deriding the Mandela Effect… which they clearly don’t understand, and are overlooking the geeky, whimsical context of its origins.

-But… if the SK Pop article is the new trend, highlighting quantum studies as well as “false memories,” maybe equal time for the Mandela Effect is okay, after all.
+But… if the SK Pop article reflects a trend, highlighting quantum studies as well as “false memories,” maybe equal time for the Mandela Effect is okay, after all.

 Well… maybe.

-Many – perhaps most – journalists seem to embrace the scoffing, “false memories” angle.
+Many journalists seem to embrace the scoffing, “false memories” angle.

 Clearly, they’re missing the context of the original (2009) Mandela Effect conversations.